arcticmatt/pencil-flip/content/How-To/how-to-discover-music.md

 is to peruse the front page.
 Here you’ll find new and notable records, fan favorites, and albums that are being bought at the very moment.
 You’ll also find the Discover section, and this is the most useful out of the bunch.
-Bandcamp Discover let’s you browse Bandcamp’s selection by genre (rock, alternative, etc), recommendations (best-selling, staff picks, artist-recommended), and format (digital, vinyl, etc.).
+Bandcamp Discover lets you browse Bandcamp’s selection by genre (rock, alternative, etc), recommendations (best-selling, staff picks, artist-recommended), and format (digital, vinyl, etc.).
 So if you want to look at the best-selling alternative CDs on Bandcamp, you know where to go.